Combos Browse all Suggest

-When Avenger of Zendikar enters the battlefield, put a 0/1 green Plant creature token onto the battlefield for each land you control.
+When this enters the battlefield, create a 0/1 green Plant creature token for each land you control.

 Landfall — Whenever a land enters the battlefield under your control, you may put a +1/+1 counter on each Plant creature you control.

 Hello!
 I love seeing the ways people take Meren!!
 I am too lazy to really list out the suggestions so if you want to find suggestions I recommend checking out the first deck I uploaded to tapped out, Its Just a Flesh Wound, its extremely cheap, sitting at $90-95 on Card Kingdom and $60-70 on TCG, whilst also being able to quickly win.
 But if there is 2 cards I would recommend most they are Protean Hulk and Avenger of Zendikar cuz you just recur them for their ETB whenever they die.

 I have not, but if a card has a replacement effect to turn it into something else, and it does not explicitly retain the original types, those types are lost.

 In your case, it loses the Land type.
 Now it does say "that artifact becomes", which is a new way to word "in addition to it's other types" in the majority of cases, sure.
 The card acknowledges that it is, in fact, still an artifact.

 But it fails to recognize it anymore as a land.
 Which should be a good thing, as it can no longer be targeted with land removal (although being indestructible means land removal would miss it, anyway).

 The point is, it acknowledges it being an artifact, and notifies you of it becoming a creature, but fails to recognize it as still a land.
 Because of this, it likely would lose Land as a type.

 However, nothing indicates that it loses the mana ability of : Add .

 And so you find yourself in a strange situation where your land loses itself as a land, yet retains all of the abilities of being a land.